olamideash01/odin-recipes/README.md

-Taking a course right now on Odins Project, a Web development course Currently i am at the first stage learnubg html, git and thee likes.
-So at the end of this project i should have known how to write an html file.
+Taking a course right now on Odins Project, a Web development course.
+Currently I am at the first stage learning html, git and thee likes.
+So at the end of this project I should know how to write an html file.
-The title of the project is Recipes
+The title of the project is Recipes.